alphagov/tdt-documentation/source/functionality/api_reference.md

 ## Amend the content file

-Add the following code to the content file that you want to output the API information to:
+Add the following line to the content file that you want to output the API information to:

 ```
 api>